-When senders change certain verbiage within an email to the color red, they are making a point.
+When senders change specific verbiage within an email to the color red, they are making a point.
 And a strong point at that!

 The use of red to show emphasis is a specific choice by the sender.
-This effort is to make clear to the recipient how strongly the sender feels about the topic at hand.
+This effort is to clarify how strongly the sender feels about the topic at hand.